Instructors & Staff

 When it comes to a rewarding learning experience, especially learning in a foreign language, the quality of the instructors and staff can make all the difference.
 The International & English Language Programs at the University of Washington are proud to feature some of the best teachers and staff in the country.

 All of our classroom instructors are well-trained, experienced English language teachers.
-Many of them possess advanced degrees in the field.
+All of them possess advanced degrees in the field.
 A considerable number of them have written or contributed to published textbooks and professional articles about teaching English as a foreign language, and many have presented at conferences around the United States.
 Our instructors have lived and worked with people of different cultures from all over the world.
 See a list of International & English Language Programs instructors.

 Our staff and advisors are also highly knowledgeable and have undergone extensive training.
 They have decades of combined experience working with international students like you, and will make sure that you get the most out of your time studying at the UW.